Patterns we help sort

 air, indoor, or seasonal

-Recovery factors
+Recovery context

 sleep, stress, and overall load